Which of the following best describes the journal entry to record... | Study Prep in Pearson+

 1

-Analyze the journal entry structure: A journal entry must have a debit and a credit.
-Debiting Work in Process increases its balance, while crediting Factory Overhead reduces its balance, as the overhead is being applied to production.
+Analyze the options provided: The correct journal entry should show the reduction in Finished Goods Inventory (credit) and the recognition of the expense in Cost of Goods Sold (debit).
+This matches the perpetual inventory system's process.

-Match the correct accounts: To record factory overhead applied to Work in Process, the correct accounts are Debit Work in Process (to increase production costs) and Credit Factory Overhead (to reduce the overhead account).
+Eliminate incorrect options: For example, 'Debit Finished Goods Inventory; Credit Cost of Goods Sold' is incorrect because it reverses the proper flow of costs.
+Similarly, 'Debit Work in Process Inventory; Credit Cost of Goods Sold' is incorrect because Work in Process Inventory is used earlier in production, not at the point of sale.

-Verify the correct answer: Based on the explanation, the correct journal entry is 'Debit Work in Process; Credit Factory Overhead,' as this reflects the application of indirect costs to production.
+Select the correct answer: Based on the perpetual inventory system, the correct journal entry is 'Debit Cost of Goods Sold; Credit Finished Goods Inventory,' as this properly reflects the movement of costs from inventory to expenses upon sale.

 Watch next